straightdave/arion/README.md

 Then by default Arion will generate a temporary folder containing source files and compile those files into an executable binary called *Postgal*.
 You can use `-o` to specify other path/name for this executable file.
 Also you can use `-c` to clear temp folder after *Postgal* is generated.

+> At the moment Arion looks for Postgals in current and all `./temp*` folders

+*NOTE*
+When using Arion, your machine should have internet access since Arion will `go get` some official gRPC related packages including:
+* github.com/golang/protobuf/jsonpb
+* golang.org/x/net/context
+* google.golang.org/grpc
+Besides, some packages supporting code analyzing and performance testing:
+* github.com/straightdave/lesphina
+* github.com/straightdave/trunks
+>If you find strange panic when using Arion or Postgals, you can manually update those packages by `go get -u -f <package>` and re-generate Postgals to see if this can solve the problems or not.

 ## List *Postgals*
 ```bash
 $ ./arion -l